andyljones/megastep/docs/tutorials/explorer-env.rst

 The first thing to do is to make sure you can actually run the complete explorer environment.
 Open up a notebook or IPython console and

-TODO: Rest of the explorer tutorial
+TODO-DOCS Rest of the explorer tutorial